Holdenxie/cse15l-lab-reports/LabReport3.md

 The output serves a guide for me to understand the funcationality of the command.
 I did not change any output, but rather use it in my own context.

 ## Find
-find -type d -name - this commands finds the directory with the inputted name `$ find -type d -name biomed` <br>
+find -type d -name - this commands finds the directory with the inputted name <br>
+`$ find -type d -name biomed` <br>
 `./technical/biomed`